 A gorgeous Mediterranean Orzo Salad made with fresh spinach, sun-dried tomatoes, salty kalamata olives, savory feta cheese, crunchy cucumbers and toasted pine nuts tossed in a simple balsamic vinaigrette.

-It wouldn’t be a lie if I told you I make this orzo salad several times a month.
-Seriously, I’m so addicted to the mediterranean flavors that make up this dish, I could probably eat it everday.
-It’s light and filling with the right combination of flavors.
-It’s a zesty salad that’s perfect as a main dish or as a side.
+It wouldn't be a lie if I told you I make this orzo salad several times a month.
+Seriously, I'm so addicted to the mediterranean flavors that make up this dish, I could probably eat it everyday.

 This recipe is definitely a keeper.
 It will make a lovely showing on your dinner table and even the leftovers are fantastic the next day.
 It's a healthy bowl of goodness that I'm sure you'll enjoy making as much as I do.